timquinlan/timquinlan/README.md

-- 👋 Hi, I’m @timquinlan, a creative field engineer who enjoys working with open source software.
+- 👋 Hi, I’m @timquinlan, a field engineer who enjoys working with open source software.
 I'm able to leverage my experience working for customers, partners and vendors to provide a holistic view of technology and act as a trusted voice to prospects.
 I feel that industry outreach is the cornerstone of building strong product engagement.
 Here are some speaking and writing samples from the last few years:

     - Speaking Samples:
         - SCaLE 2025: [CDEs are Strategic Assets](https://youtu.be/6fxbaK-D6j8?si=56m1CV66Gjf1LlYL)